me-julian/games-not-played/README.md

 The database container will automatically start when opening the dev container.
 Run the `First Time Setup` task to create and migrate the database schemas.
 [See below](#initial-database-setup) for more info on working with the database.

-Run the `Start Server` task in the command palette to start the app and start developing.
+Run the `Dev` task in the command palette to start the client and api and start developing.

-Connect to the app on your host machine at _localhost:3000_.
+Connect to the app on your host machine at _localhost:5173_.

 ## Working with the database